Kent Strawberry fruit

 Hardy plant with firm red mid-season fruit is vigorous and productive, milder flavor, lighter color and runners don't spread as much as other types; fruit freezes well; drought tolerant, can plant in hanging baskets and containers too

-Kent Strawberry is a perennial that is commonly grown for its edible qualities.
+Kent Strawberry is a perennial that is typically grown for its edible qualities.
 It produces large cherry red berries which are usually ready for picking from late spring to early summer.
 This variety is considered a 'June-bearing' type of strawberry, which means that it produces one big crop of fruit at the same time.
 The berries have a sweet taste and a firm texture.

 The berries are most often used in the following ways: